matteo14c/HaploCoV/README.md

 ### Finally
 Read the report (.rep) file.
-Identify/track any interesting/additional novel variant that you identified (Optional, read the full manual for more detailed analyses).
+Track any interesting/additional novel variant that you identified (Optional, read the full manual for more detailed analyses).
 See the following sections for complete details.